johnknutsonhc/Hennepin-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/repository-creation-process.md

 1. Create a new issue at <https://github.com/microsoft/github-operations/issues/new?template=GitHub-App-Installation-Request.md>
 1. Update the issue with the following details:
-    1. Title: `[GitHub App] Installation Request - Azure Verified Modules`
+    1. Title: `[GitHub App] Installation Request - Hennepin Verified Modules`
     1. Body - replace `<repository url>` with the URL of the repository you created in step 2:

         ```markdown